Dlux804/McQuade-Chem-ML/README.md

  ### Enviroment Set Up

 - Create a conda virtual environment in  Anaconda Prompt from the `mlapp.yml` file and the `requirements.txt` in our `env_init` folder.
+This should work on both Windows and Ubuntu.

     ```conda env create -f mlapp.yml```